Experienced Indianapolis drunk driving defense attorney in Indiana

 Contact us immediately if you've been arrested on an impaired driving charge in Indiana.
 Waiting to take legal action could have serious consequences, especially if you refused to take a breath, blood or urine test to measure your Blood Alcohol Concentration (BAC).

-Our experienced criminal defense attorneys, Matthew C. Maples and Brett E. Osborne, have helped successfully helped clients get the results they are looking for.
+Our experienced criminal defense attorney, Brett E. Osborne, has helped successfully helped clients get the results they are looking for.
 Talk to us today about your drunk driving arrest.

 Why do I need a lawyer if I'm charged with OVWI in Indiana?

 There are so many different ways an Indiana OVWI attorney can help if you're facing such a serious charge.
 The most important reason why involves having someone working for you who understands the law and has a proven track record of success.

 Even if you believe you did nothing wrong, you could end up being fined or losing your driver's license due to a OVWI conviction.
 An experienced attorney can also challenge the results of many notoriously unreliable drunk driving tests, including field sobriety tests.

 The stakes are simply too high if you're convicted of an OVWI charge in Indiana.
 The penalties also vary widely.
 When you have a lawyer working for you and advocating on your behalf, your attorney can gather evidence illustrating why the penalties should be reduced or such charges should be dismissed altogether.

 Why should I hire Indianapolis OVWI law firm Hocker & Associates, LLC?